 This is why working with the Clan Tournament Director will really pay off in the setting up of your clan tournament.
 Privileges can be issued in a few different ways.
 Common examples are as follows:

 -Tournament Organizer (you) receives privileges, sets up all the games, and invites all the players

 -A specific contact from each participating clan receives privileges for the entire event and is required to set up and invite in their respective games

 -A specific contact from each participating clan receives privileges for each round of the event and is require to set up and invite in their respective games

 -A hybrid where the Tournament Organizer sets up and invites for some games and privileges are held by a contact for each participating clan to set up and invite for other games

-The Clan Directors will let you know, based on your outline, what the best method for providing privileges will be.
+The Clan Tournament Director will let you know, based on your outline, what the best method for providing privileges will be.
 Again, there is no wrong way; there just may be an easier way!
 It should be noted, that the CDs retain full and absolute discretion to deny privileges should they determine that any event would not be in the best interest of clans as a whole.

 How will I know if my clan tournament will qualify for medals?